prakhar0x01/approach/basic_approach.md

           cat all_endpoints.txt | gf idors > idors_endpoints.txt
           cat all_endpoints.txt | gf lfi > lfi_endpoints.txt

-### 6 - You can also audit that subdomain using burp active scan
+### 7 - You can also audit that subdomain using burp active scan

-          add to scope ---> Active Scan
+          Target --> Scope --> add [abc.target.com] --> sitemap --> Right click on abc.target.com --> Actively Scan this host

-### 7 - Do network scan , it might be possible that they run some hidden services (also use nmap script scan).
+### 8 - Do network scan , it might be possible that they run some hidden services (also use nmap script scan).

           nmap -Pn -vv <abc.target.com>            // you can also use naabu and other tools nmap -T5 -Pn -vv -A -p port,port,port --script vuln abc.target.com -oN network.txt

-### 8 - Run nuclei , may be you get low hanging bugs or any CVE
+### 9 - Run nuclei , may be you get low hanging bugs or any CVE

           nuclei -u abc.target.com